Redundancy guide for employees with less than two years service

 3) You may be put on garden leave for the length of your notice.
 This means you do not work but remain on the payroll, in receipt of all benefits.
 This enables your employer to keep you away from clients but on call for any queries your employer may have.
 Check your contract to see if this is an option.
 If you start a new job during garden leave, you will curtail your notice period and therefore payment of this in full.

-If you need support or would like to talk to one of our friendly and impartial advisors about your individual situation, just give us a buzz by calling the Advice Line on 0800 707 6607 or emailing [email protected]
+If you need support or would like to talk to one of our friendly and impartial advisors about your individual situation, you can call the NABS support team on 0800 707 6607 or emailing email@example.com.

 NABS Redundancy Guide- For those with less than two years’ service at current employer